decentdao/fractal-docs/start.md

 The most common browser-based web3 wallet is MetaMask, which you can [learn more about here](https://learn.metamask.io/lessons/what-is-a-crypto-wallet).

-# Find a Fractal DAO
+# Find a specific Fractal DAO

 Use the search bar in the upper left of the app to search for specific DAOs.